 Born, raised and educated in New York City.
 Proud graduate of Brooklyn Technical High School.
 I have a BA in History and a MSW in Clinical Social Work from New York University.
 Since 2000, I’ve been hanging my hat in Sacramento, California where lemons grow in my backyard.

-Things I am really into: traveling, history, US Presidential trivia, Revolutionary War history, live music, dining out, skiing, watching sports, long conversations, reading and wine.
+Things I am really into: traveling, history, US Presidential history, Revolutionary War history, comedy, snark, live music, dining out, watching sports, long conversations, reading and wine.
 I am a triathlete and runner and avid cyclist because I can only think when I am moving.

 I am most excited about the fact that I re-ignited my interest in history after my first trip to DC as an adult in 2012.
 I started reading history books again and in April 2013, I embarked on a project, to read one biography for each of the 44 U.S. Presidents.
 After I got done with the Presidential biographies, I went into a deep-dive into the Revolutionary War period.
 I’m getting pretty well-read on 1763-1815.
 The more I read, the more I want to learn.
 History is a very addictive hobby.